Bulatlat: Website blocking

-The National Telecommunications Commission (NTC) issued an order in June 2022 for internet service providers to block access to 26 websites, including that of Bulatlat alleging the sites to be "affiliated to and are supporting” the Communist Party of the Philippines, New People's Army and the National Democratic Front (CPP–NPA–NDF).
+The National Telecommunications Commission (NTC) issued an order in June 2022 for internet service providers to block access to 26 websites, including that of Bulatlat. alleging the sites to be "affiliated to and are supporting" the Communist Party of the Philippines, New People's Army and the National Democratic Front (CPP–NPA–NDF).
 A Quezon City regional trial court issued an injunction in August 2022 ordering the NTC to unblock Bulatlat's website, citing the news website's rights to be protected by the Constitutional provision on freedom of speech and of the press.
 The court later rejected the NTC's plea for reconsideration, reiterating that Bulatlat’s constitutional rights were violated when its website was blocked.

+On November 18, 2025, Quezon City Regional trial court branch 104 voided the National Telecommunications Commission 2022 order to block 27 websites, including Bulatlat.
+According to the court, the Anti-Terrorism Act of 2020 does not provide a legal basis to censor online media and that the NTC blocking is content-based prior restraint that "violates the constitutional guarantees of free speech and expression".

+Censorship on social media

-On May 3, 2023, Meta's Facebook restricted over allegation violation community standard.
-Two days later, Meta removed suggestion on restriction.
-On August 7, 2025, Meta's Instagram suspended in Bulatlat's page due to fraud and deception.
-On the next day, Bulatlat appealed to reinstate page then rejects indefinite suspended.
+On May 3, 2023, Meta restricted access to Bulatlat's Facebook page for allegedly violating Facebook's community standards.
+On August 7, 2025, Meta's Instagram suspended Bulatlat's page for allegedly violating Facebook's community standards on fraud and deception.
+Meta rejected appeals to reinstate Bulatlat's Instagram page amid protests by Bulatlat and Altermidya.
+"It is hypocritical for Meta to accuse us of false reporting when it has allowed trolls and other harmful forces to dominate its platform", Bulatlat said in a statement.